-As stated above this draft agreement should not be used in conjunction with critical illness plans.
+As stated above this draft agreement should not be used in conjunction with plans providing cover solely in the event of death.

-How is a double option agreement established?
+How is the option agreement established?

-As is made clear above, this is a draft agreement, and so it should not simply be filled in.
-It should be referred to your legal adviser to check whether it is suitable in its current form.
+As is made clear above, this is a draft agreement, and should not simply be filled in.
+It should be referred to your legal adviser to ensure that it is suitable in its current form.

-If the agreement is found to be suitable for your business, the following needs to be completed (there are five parts and all parts that need to be completed are in blue shaded boxes):
+If the agreement is found to be suitable for your business, the following needs to be completed, and all parts that need to be completed are in blue shaded boxes:

-On page 1 of the draft agreement
+On Page 1 of the Draft Agreement

-- It has to be dated - Each party to the agreement should provide their full name and address - The name of 'the Business' needs to be inserted in 'A'
+- It has to be dated - Each Party to the agreement should provide their full name and address